SchlenkR/applied_fsharp_challenge/artikel/03 - Composing stateless functions.md

     gained
 ```

-By introducing the "amped" identifier, we are able to use it's value in more than one place in the rest of our computation.
-Merging is nothing more that feeding evaluated branches into an appropriate function.
-And of course, there are other ways of writing this code.
+By introducing the "amped" identifier, we are able to use its value in more than one place in the rest of our computation.
+Merging is nothing more than feeding evaluated branches into an appropriate function.
+Of course, there are other ways of writing this code.

 <excurs data-name="Alternatives">

-Let's focus on `hardLimited`, `softLimited` and `mixed`:
+Let's focus on `hardLimited,` `softLimited` and `mixed`:

 ```fsharp
 let blendedDistortion_Alt1 drive input =